 - An easy-to-follow template for them to follow in recording prospect information

 These simple additions to your b2b sales lead generation process can encourage a shorter research phase and make more time for active outreach.

 Once your sales team has a list of research, contacted, and qualified leads, you’ll want to have them sorted in order to segment them.
 Use the segmented lists to nurture leads with relevant, highly targeted content and personalized email communications.

 You can also segment your leads by leveraging scoring for prioritization in order to help your sales teams manage their time.

 Create a Standard Plan for Outreach and Nurturing Leads

-Nurturing your leads is an important part of the lead generation process.
-As most sales people know, it takes about 8 touches on average with a prospect to close a deal.
+Nurturing your leads is an important part of the b2b sales lead generation process.
+As most salespeople know, it takes about 8 touches on average with a prospect to close a deal.

 It’s important not to simply leave your lead nurturing process up to interpretation.
 There should be a very clear standard outline for your team to follow.
 For example, your guidelines could include points like this:

 - If you haven’t heard from a prospect in 3 days, send an email